And it's easy to maintain!

 - Kazuha from Yosuga no Sora an Ojou.

 - Yo-Jin-Bo's Hatsuhime has this cut, but, perhaps because she's a Rebellious Princess, she keeps it tied up in a ponytail with a red bow, leaving only her bangs and framing shoulder locks free.

 - Mayucchi and Kokoro from Maji De Watashi Ni Koi Shinasai, who are both Ojou.

 - Ai, the catgirl robot of Ronin Galaxy has this haircut.
 She seems to be modeled after a traditional Japanese woman.

 - In Drowtales, Vidhi'yani, one of the Empress's overseers.
 The overseers are apparently all Ladies of War and represent tradition.

 - Another western example is little Akiko Kitsune in El Goonish Shive, presumably at the behest of her traditional Japanese mother.

-- Mai (nobility) from Avatar The Last Airbender has hair like this, though it's rarely drawn down.
+- Mai (nobility) from Avatar: The Last Airbender technically has this haircut, though it's almost never drawn down.
 She also has Odango Hair.

 - In the Inspector Gadget episode, "The Japanese Connection" Penny's Japanese friend Atsuko sports this hairstyle along with the associated personality.
 It's probably the least offensive of the numerous stereotypes present in the episode.